rickosborne/cascades/md/13-2-3-manifest.md

 That meant there was a chunk of space, maybe three feet by two, wedged in between the coat closet, row 27, and the galley storage.

 It was likely filled with machine equipment—maybe the air circulation system, the compressors for the refrigerated compartments in the galley storage, or similar.
+It wasn't accessible to me, and it's not like they give us detailed blueprints, so that was a wild guess.
+The pilots might know.
+But I'd have to figure out a casual way to ask.

-This cast a dark shadow over my bomb theory.
+This all cast a dark shadow over my bomb theory.
 If some piece of equipment in that space was faulty it could have been the cause of the explosion and decompression.
 If something I had done differently between loops one and two had caused that equipment to cycle earlier, switch on or off earlier, or just anything different … then there was no way to know.

 _So you're back to square one._

-I looked down to see that the card was empty, the dishes and pitchers stowed.
+I looked down to see that the cart was empty, the dishes and pitchers stowed.
 I wheeled the cart into its storage space and flipped down the oversized locking handle that would keep it in place.

 Terry noticed the motion, folded his newspaper backwards to mark his place, and tucked it away into his jump seat as he flipped it up and locked it.